hm-lang/core/proposals/README.md

 Because of this, one should be careful about assuming that a readonly argument is deeply constant;
 it may only be not-writeable from your scope's reference to the variable.
-TODO: we should replace "immutable" argument -> "readonly" argument everywhere.

 For performance optimization, we could have a `@noNewKeys` or `@fixedCount` annotation on a container class, so that passed-in arrays/maps are kept at the same size/count inside the function block.